834t/sd-a1111-search-by-description-tags/README.md

 # sd-a1111-search-by-description-tags
 simple extention for automatic1111 to search by description as by a list of tags (LoRa and others)

+works only if "Show dirs" checkbox is disabled.

 --- how to use ---